i74578/simplified-aau-report/template/appendices/scripting.typ

     ..results.flatten(),
   )
   ```,
-  caption: [Loading arbitrary data into a table.]
+  caption: [Loading arbitrary data into a table.],
 )

 The glossary package also supports this type of loading, if you would like to manage your glossary in an external file.